"A good man leaves an inheritance to his children’s children, but the wealth of the sinner is stored up for the righteous." (Proverbs 13:22).

 "The hand of the diligent will rule, but the lazy man will be put to forced labor. " (Proverbs 12:24).

-Is there anything BETTER than riches?
+BETTER than riches?

 There are things that are better than riches and we need to heed the Biblical wisdom regarding them.
 A good name is better than riches (Proverbs 22:1).